ClaireLoison/my_vmd_density_profile/README.md

 Fork of the projet to add the orientation of water molecules in the profile.
-Based on the initial density profile tool, but instead of having the number of atoms with different weights, the profile give the average projection of the normalized dipole on the one axis (X,y, or Z).
+Based on the initial density profile tool, but instead of having the number of atoms with different weights, the profile give the average projection of the normalized dipole on the one axis (X,Y, or Z).

 Citation